 By Leo Babauta, published in 2009, 192 pages.

-Note: I am pleased to publish this review by Cedric Watine from Outils du Manager.
+Note: I am pleased to publish this review by Cedric Watine from the blog Outils du Manager.
 The author of the book Leo Babauta is the famous blogger of Zen Habits, which I regularly publish in French on my blog called Habitudes Zen.
 I am also honored to have written the preface to the French edition of Leo’s other book The Simple Guide to a Minimalist Life

 Summary and Book Report of The Power of Less:

 The modern world gives us access to tools that offer a level of personal productivity that has never previously been attained.
-At the same time, we have never been so inundated with information, emails, tasks and things to do or watch.
+At the same time, we have never been so inundated with information, emails, tasks, and things to do or watch.
 We have never been so stressed.